President Biden’s Announcement: A Step Towards Unity For Immigrant Families

 President Biden’s announcement is a transformative step towards addressing the complexities faced by immigrant families.
 The extension of Parole in Place to the spouses of U.S. citizens underscores the administration’s commitment to humane immigration policies that recognize the importance of family unity and economic contribution.
 By implementing this policy, the government acknowledges the integral role these families play in the fabric of American society and provides them with a tangible path toward stability and integration.

-Board-Certified Lawyer For Immigration: Alfredo Lozano Of Lozano Law Firm
+Board-Certified Lawyer for Immigration: Alfredo Lozano of Lozano Law Firm

 As a first-generation American, Alfredo Lozano, a board-certified immigration lawyer, and founder of Lozano Law Firm, has a deep connection with the immigrant community in the United States.
 At Lozano Law Firm, we serve the communities of San Antonio, Eagle Pass, Laredo and San Angelo in Texas, with professional legal representation, using our skill and knowledge to create immigration solutions for individuals, families, and corporations.